Exploring St Peter’s Kirk – the listening walk

 The wedding of Peter Work and Maggie Bews in Shapinsay, 1928.
 [Believed to be in the public domain] Orkney Image Library.
 [We couldn’t find any suitable old St Peter’s images online, so we would be pleased to hear if you have photos of a similar or earlier age we can use.]

-Several interesting things arise out of what Elma Rosie and Patsie Walls have to say (Patsie is Elma’s daughter).
+Several interesting points arise from what Elma Rosie and Patsie Walls have to say (Patsie is Elma’s daughter).
 First, weddings often took place after 7 pm on a Friday.
 Second, they could take place in the Manse rather than the Kirk.
 (The Manse is to the north of the Kirk and can be seen some distance away.
 It overlooks Manse Bay – click for a map).
 Third, and not unexpectedly, there could be problems with the weather.
 The position of the Kirk could mean it is very breezy, but there might also be issues with rain (it is quite a distance from the gate to the Kirk).
 Last, but not least, the design means that there is no way to walk side by side to the altar.
 As one of the contributors put it, one person has to park in the aisle.
 You also have to walk around the pillars when entering or leaving the Kirk.

 5. Funerals